Ecommerce website traffic is a requirement, no matter what you want to sell online.

 And the beauty of affiliate marketing?

-These programs can help you drive eCommerce website traffic without paying any money upfront.
+These programs can help you drive eCommerce website traffic without paying any upfront money.
 You only pay when the visitor signs up or buys from you.

 But how do you run affiliate programs that can drive eCommerce website traffic?